 Type of course:

-Five full days of lectures, seminars, discussions, plus an individual tutorial (35 hrs in total).
+Five full days of lectures, seminars, group work , plus an individual tutorial.

 Theme 1: Introduction.
 Participants´ backgrounds, projects and goals for the PhD will be shared and discussed.
 Short presentations by students, exercises and inspiration.